astronomer/docs/astro/develop-project.md

 ### Confirm your environment variables were applied

-By default, the Airflow Configuration values are hidden in both the localhost and Astro deployment Airflow UIs.
-In order to view these settings in the Airflow UI, set `AIRFLOW__WEBSERVER__EXPOSE_CONFIG=True` in either your Dockerfile, Astro Deployment, or `.env` file (local only).
+By default, Airflow environment variables are hidden in the Airflow UI for both local environments and Astro Deployments.
+To confirm your environment variables via the Airflow UI, set `AIRFLOW__WEBSERVER__EXPOSE_CONFIG=True` in either your Dockerfile or `.env` file.

 Alternatively, you can run: